Jefferson49/RepositoryHierarchy/README.md

     + Also activate the feature "Show additional source facts (REPO, REPO:CALN, REFN, NOTE) within source citations"
 + Settings in AtoM:
     + Open settings / global settings in AtoM and set the permalinks in AtoM to call numbers or source titles.
 It is important to use the same settings in AtoM like in webtrees.
 More information about the AtoM permalinks settings can be found in the [AtoM documentation](https://www.accesstomemory.org/en/docs/2.6/user-manual/administer/settings/#description-permalinks).
-    + Depending on the settings in AtoM, it might also be necessary to re-genearte slugs (i.e. permalinks) in Atom.
+    + Depending on the settings in AtoM, it might also be necessary to re-generate slugs (i.e. permalinks) in Atom.
 More information can bei found in the [AtoM documentation](https://www.accesstomemory.org/en/docs/2.6/admin-manual/maintenance/cli-tools/#generate-slugs).

 ![Screenshot](resources/img/screenshot_AtoM_link_in_webtrees.jpg)